CsalazarSY/agent-chatbot/README.md

 **Using Conda:**

 1. Install Conda if you haven't already.
-2. Create and activate a new Conda environment:
+2. Create and activate a new Conda environment from the `environment.yml` file:
     ```bash
+    conda env create -f environment.yml
+    conda activate autogen-chatbot # Or the name specified in environment.yml
+    ```
+    If you prefer to create it manually first:
+    ```bash
-    conda create -n autogen python=3.12
+    conda create -n autogen-chatbot python=3.12 # Ensure this matches your project's Python version
-    conda activate autogen
+    conda activate autogen-chatbot
     ```
 3. To deactivate the environment later:
     ```bash